snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseSandbox.rst

 Selecting this button will immediately visualize the **probability density function** for each variable in the Sandbox.

 .. image:: img/Plotting_Sandbox_2.png
-   :alt: Auto-Visualize Variable" button
+   :alt: The location of the "Auto-Visualize Variable" button near the variables table

 For example, suppose we send both x1 and x2 to the Sandbox.
 We will see the PDF of their normal uncertainty distributions right away:

 .. image:: img/Plotting_Sandbox_4.png
-   :alt: PDF curves for x1 and x2
+   :alt: Example PDF curves for the x1 and x2 variables

 .. note::
    Viewing Dakota variables in their category-specific tables allows for quick editing of the variable's properties.
 This makes it extremely easy